 The Avellinos' story is not uncommon, and neither is the care that was provided to each of them throughout the casualty notification process.
-However, notification for very seriously injured Marines, and those that are killed, has additional steps.
+However, notification for very seriously injured Marines and those that are killed have additional steps.

 For serious injuries and death, the PCR is forwarded up the chain of command to the headquarters of the Marine Corps.
-A PCR contains a Marine's personal information: name, rank, social security number, unit, time and date of incident, extent of injuries, and where he is being treated at.
+A PCR contains a Marine's personal information: name, rank, social security number, unit, time and date of the incident, the extent of injuries, and where he is being treated.

 There is a balance, though, in including too little or too much information in the PCR the family receives.

 "Our general's intent is not to provide information where the enemy can retrieve it and get an accurate assessment of the force they are inflicting on us," Rico said.
 "When we do our PCR everything is in general terms."